-In recent years, we have actively engaged with our customers through a comprehensive framework designed to gather input from a wide range of stakeholders within our core delivery areas.
+In recent years, we have actively engaged with our customers through a comprehensive framework designed to gather input from a wide range of stakeholders across our core delivery areas.

-To inform our Business Plan submission to the regulator, we conducted extensive conversations using customer surveys and focus groups.
-These provided us with key data on how we should focus and deliver our services.
-Our high-level research, which included both vulnerability and affordability considerations, engaged with 7,900 customers.
+To inform our Business Plan submission to the regulator, we carried out extensive engagement through customer surveys and focus groups.
+These provided valuable insight into how we should shape and deliver our services.
+Our wider research, which covered both vulnerability and affordability, involved 7,900 customers.